A-Potat0/Mod-Jam/process/ideas.md

         - they will increase score by 5 - 10 if caught
         - they will decrease score by 10 if missed
         - they will decrease score by 2 - 5 if they cause damage
+    -there is a devil fly when your score is negative -the devil fly lowers your score by 10 - 30

 > tongue is snake
     - the whole board will be a grid